 Notes receivable - Management closely monitors its outstanding receivable balances and charges off to expense any balances that are determined to be uncollectible.
-At December 31, 2021 and 2020, the Corporation considered all accounts receivable to be fully collectible.
+At December 31, 2022 and 2021, the Corporation considered all notes receivable to be fully collectible.
 Accordingly, there is no allowance for doubtful accounts.
-Bad debt expense was \$0 and \$0 for the years ended December 31, 2021 and 2020, respectively.
+Bad debt expense was \$0 for both of the years ended December 31, 2022 and 2021.